All That Joy

 The 38-year-old dancer has an illustrious résumé.
 He has performed professionally with Compagnie Thor in Brussels, the Sean Curran Company, Ronald K Brown/ Evidence and the Fred Benjamin Dance Company.
 He has been in Broadway productions including Hot Feet, The Lion King and Purlie, and in film and television.
 He is founder and executive artistic director of his own company, Dance Iquail.

-But it's rare for him to perform standing still.
+It's rare for him to be still.

-This summer, Shaheed went before an audience of more than 100 people – some on zoom and some in person – on the Texas Woman's University campus to present his dissertation before defending it in private session.
+Last summer, Shaheed went before an audience of more than 100 people – some on zoom and some in person – on the Texas Woman's University campus to present his dissertation before defending it in private session.
 Then he was excused for the committee to consider its judgement.

 "I didn’t even have enough time to wait for the elevator to take me downstairs," Shaheed said.

 A few minutes later, the verdict was rendered.

 "I am a doctor of dance," Shaheed said.
 "A doctor of joyous dance.
 I'm so excited, I can't believe it."